Tereza Kneblová

 Tereza Kneblová (born 11 April 2003) is a Czech female slalom and wildwater canoeist who has competed at the international level since 2018.

-She won a silver medal in the C1 team event at the 2023 ICF Canoe Slalom World Championships in London.
-She also won three gold medals in the same event at the European Championships, including one at the 2023 European Games in Kraków.
+She won three medals at the ICF Canoe Slalom World Championships with a gold (C1: 2026) and two silvers (C1 team: 2023, 2026).

+She also won five medals (4 golds and 1 bronze) at the European Championships, including a gold in the C1 team event at the 2023 European Games in Kraków.

 In wildwater canoeing she finished 4th in the C2 final and 5th in the C1 final at the 2019 Wildwater Canoeing World Championships.

 Her younger sister Klára is also a slalom canoeist and multiple medalist in junior championships.